venveo/serverless-sharp/README.md

 We chose to base our API around the [Imgix service](https://docs.imgix.com/apis/url) to allow for backwards compatibility with the already popular service.
 The idea is that all CMS plugins should be able to seamlessly use this service in-place of an Imgix URL.
-We've only implemented a hand-full of the features Imgix offers; however, the one's we've implemnented should cover most use-cases.
+We've only implemented a hand-full of the features Imgix offers; however, the one's we've implemented should cover most use-cases.

 The benefits of using this method over other methods (such as hashing the entire URL payload in base64) are:
 - Much more intuitive